Loading Racing Stats...

 More Fantasy News

-Blaney finished second in the Daytona 500 at Daytona International Speedway Monday evening.
+Blaney finished second in the Blue-Emu Maximum Pain Relief 500 at Martinsville Speedway Wednesday night.